1. I do not have a background in architecture. Can I still apply to the MArch program?

 Students are encouraged to apply online in the fall of each year to facilitate the application and decision processes.
 The official deadlines are December 15 for University Fellowship consideration and January 15 for consideration for all other financial support.
 Note that an application must be complete with all supplementary application materials in order to be reviewed.
-Applications that are not complete by January 15 may still be reviewed, but will not receive a decision until later in the spring and will not be included in consideration for financial support.
-The final deadlines are February 15 for international applicants and March 15 for domestic applicants.
+Applications that are not complete by January 15 may still be reviewed, but will not receive a decision until later in the spring and may not be included in consideration for financial support.
+The final application deadline is March 15.

 8. How should I send my application materials?